Squatting (Australian history): Background and history

-Darling and the 'Limits of Location'
+Darling and the "limits of location"

 From 1824 there were acts and regulations to limit squatting.
-The limits of location, also known as the Nineteen Counties, were defined from 1826; beyond these limits land could not be squatted on or subdivided and sold.
-This was because of the expense of providing government services (police ...etc.) and difficulty supervising convicts over a wide tract of land.
+The "limits of location", also known as the Nineteen Counties, were defined from 1826; beyond these limits land could not be squatted on or subdivided and sold.
+This was because of the expense of providing government services (police, etc.) and difficulty locating the squatters over a wide tract of land.
 However the nature of the sheep industry which required access to vast grassy plains meant that despite the limitations, squatters often occupied land far beyond the colony's official limits.
 From 1833 Commissioners of Crown Lands were appointed under the Encroachment Act to manage squatting.

 From 1836 legislation was passed to legalise squatting with grazing rights available for ten pounds per year.
 This fee was for a lease of the land, rather than ownership, which is what the squatters wanted.
 The 1847 Orders in Council divided land into settled, intermediate and unsettled areas, with pastoral leases of one, eight and 14 years for each category respectively.
 From here on, squatters were able to purchase parts of their land, as opposed to just leasing it.

-It is known that many squatters fought battles with advanced European weapons against the local Indigenous Australian communities in the areas they occupied, though such battles were rarely investigated.
-These battles/massacres are the subject of the history wars, being the term for an ongoing public discussion on Australia's interpretation of its history.
+Squatters fought battles with European weapons against the local Indigenous Australian communities in the areas they occupied, though such battles were rarely investigated.
+These battles and massacres are the subject of the history wars, being the term for an ongoing public discussion on Australia's interpretation of its history.
 Squatters were only occasionally prosecuted for killing indigenous people.
 The first conviction of white men for the massacre of Indigenous people followed the Myall Creek massacre in 1838, in which Aboriginal subject status was employed by colonial courts for the rare co-incidence of local, colonial and imperial authorities.